 *Some people also suggest keeping a 7 beaded string for counting tawaf (circumambulation) rounds, though I think fingers do the job pretty well.
 You don’t want so many things in your hands.

-Disclaimer: Above may contain few affiliate links.
-See disclosure policy.
+Disclaimer: Above may contain few amazon affiliate links.
+Please see our disclosure statement.